 Subject Recruitment

-Investigators are responsible for recruiting research subjects in a manner that is fair, ethical and equitable.
+Investigators are responsible for recruiting research subjects in a manner that is justifiable, fair, ethical and equitable.
 IRB approval is required for all recruitment procedures and materials.

 Recruitment materials must be consistent with the approved IRB protocol, accurate, and not coercive.

 Recruitment of subjects from other institutions (places of work, schools, public venues, etc.) may require a form of authorization or permission to recruit there, which is the obligation of the investigator.
+If the other institution will be performing recruitment or data collection, then they are an institution involved in the research of the study and would need IRB protocol approval.

 Payment to Subjects

-The CSUEB IRB will review both the amount of payment and the proposed method of disbursement to assure that neither entails problems of coercion or undue influence.
+Plans to pay participants must be justifiable and equitable.
+The researchers must carefully consider the feasible, appropriateness, level of involvement and potential participant out of pocket expenses, and the ramifications or impact of the payment on the participant.
+The CSUEB IRB will review both the proposed amount of payment and the proposed method of disbursement to assure that neither entails problems of coercion or undue influence or other negative impact to the participant.

-Payment to research subjects may be an incentive for participation or a way to reimburse a subject for travel and other experiences incurred due to participation.
-However, payment for participation is not considered a research benefit.
+Payment to research subjects may be an incentive for participation or a way to reimburse a subject for travel and other expensesincurred due to participation.
+However, payment for participation is not considered a research benefit and must not be used to coerce subjects to participate in the research. .

-Regardless of the form of remuneration, investigators must take care to avoid coercion of subjects.

-Payments should reflect the degree of risk, inconvenience, or discomfort associated with participation.
+Payments should reflect the degree of risk, inconvenience, expense, or discomfort associated with participation.
 The amount of compensation must be proportional to the risks and inconveniences posed by participation in the study.

 The consent form must describe the terms of payment and the conditions under which subjects would receive partial payment or no payment (e.g., if they withdraw from the study before their participation is completed).

-Payment or compensation is the responsibility of the investigator, not the IRB.
+Payment or compensation is the responsibility of the investigator, not the IRB, and must follow state, federal,and local regulations and policies.
+Payments are subject to IRS regulations and may impact financial aid and taxes

 For example, concerns of identifying information to issue checks, cash, or gift certificates to payees, use of social security number, verification of U.S. citizenship or permanent resident status, etc., to receive payment are all the responsibility of the investigator.

-In particular, payments to CSUEB students may only be made through their BayCards.
+In particular, payments to CSUEB students may only be made through their BayCards and have an impact on financial aid.

 See the FAQs Research Participant Incentives Payments for more information.